-Upon completion of the program the student will demonstrate enhanced scientific capabilities in the following five categories:
+Upon completion of the program the student will demonstrate enhanced scientific capabilities in the following categories:

-(v) Ethical and social understanding - demonstrate some understanding of social responsibility and ethical scientific research
+Ethical and social understanding - demonstrate understanding of social responsibility and ethical scientific research

 The student should be able to demonstrate these learning outcomes in a general framework and particularly in the framework of the unique specialisations encountered during each of the Trajectories.
 We recall that there are six possible European Trajectories complemented with a choice between three third-country HEIs, leading to a total of 18 unique Trajectories.
 Whereas the courses than can be chosen are unique to the Trajectory, in a more general way each semester of each Trajectory slowly integrates the above learning outcomes as follows: